-As professional divorce lawyers, we at the law firm of Thomas L. Hunter, P.C. are proud to give you the respect and courtesy you deserve.
+A divorce is emotionally wrenching for all parties involved.
+However, by retaining the services of a skilled and experienced attorney, you can minimize the pain, stress and frustration typically associated with the dissolution of marriage.
+As professional divorce lawyers, we at Hunter Law Firm are proud to give you the respect and courtesy you deserve during this difficult time.
 Our lawyers will review your marital issues with you and explain the possible solutions.
-Additionally, we treat our clients as more than just cases.
-We explore every available option and tailor a strategy that meets your specific needs.
+We always treat our clients as more than just cases.
+From offices in Hampton, Newport News, Chesapeake and Gloucester, we explore every available option and tailor a strategy that meets your specific needs.

 In both fault and no-fault divorces, the petitioner must be a resident of Virginia for at least six months, and the parties may address the issues of division of property acquired during marriage, child and spousal support and child custody and visitation.
-If you choose the no-fault divorce option, our Hampton divorce law firm can draft, negotiate and execute the separation agreement on your behalf.
+If you choose the no-fault divorce option, our southeast Virginia divorce law firm can draft, negotiate and execute the separation agreement on your behalf.